-- To be an eligible applicant, an Indian tribe may submit a copy of the most up-to-date Federal Register notice published by BIA: Entities Recognized and Eligible to Receive Service from the United States Bureau of Indian Affairs as evidence of Federal recognition.
+- To be an eligible applicant, an Indian tribe may submit a copy of the most up-to-date Federal Register notice published by BIA: Governments Recognized and Eligible to Receive Service from the United States Bureau of Indian Affairs as evidence of Federal recognition.

-- To be an eligible recipient, a federally recognized tribal entity must have the requisite legal, financial, and technical capabilities to receive and administer Federal funds under a specific FTA’s funding program.
+- To be an eligible recipient, a federally recognized tribal government must have the requisite legal, financial, and technical capabilities to receive and administer Federal funds under a specific FTA’s funding program.
 Additional program requirements determine further program eligibility.

 - For instance, applicants to the Tribal Transit Program must be located and provide service in a rural area with a population of 50,000 or less because the program is a set-aside from the Formula Grants for Rural Areas (Section 5311) program.